 One of my investment areas is peer to peer lending.
 My interest here is split into Real estate and Loans and covered on two different platforms.
 The following Crowdestate review will cover my online real estate income approach as an EU citizen.
+As I am not using this anymore, I do not have a working referral to them.

 This platform allows investment into real estate opportunities (mainly) with a minimum investment of 100 and an average % p.a. of around 11% (based on the offers I was able to find) and no fees towards the investor.